benjymous/annotations/sandman/sandman.17.md

 ##### Neil Gaiman, Kelley Jones, and Malcolm Jones III

-First story in anthology _Dream Country_
+- First story in anthology, _Dream Country_

-First story reprinted in trade paperback _Dream Country_
+- First story reprinted in trade paperback _Dream Country_
+- Audible Act I Chapter 17
+- Netflix Episode 11 (Part 2)

 **Note**: The script for this issue, complete with Neil's and Kelley's notes, is printed in the back of _Dream Country_.